Abdelrahmannasser139/big-data-docker-pipeline/README.md

   This project sets up a data processing pipeline within a Docker container using Python.
 It processes a dataset through loading, preprocessing, exploratory data    analysis (EDA), visualization, and K-means clustering.
 Results are saved to a specified directory on the local machine.

+# Docker Hub Image
+The Docker image for this project is available on Docker Hub.
+This image includes Python and the following libraries: Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn, and Scipy, along with all necessary project files.
+Docker Hub Repository: Abdelrahmannasser13/bd-a1

 # Project Structure :

 bd-a1/